 Select VLAN This contains two fields.
-The field on the left lists the IDs of all available VLANs to which the port can belong; the field on the right lists the IDs of the VLANs to which the port already belongs.
+The field on the left side of the screen lists the IDs of all available VLANs to which the port can belong, while the field on the right side lists the IDs of the VLANs to which the port already belongs.
+Each VLAN ID is prefixed by "T" if the port is tagged or by "U" if the port is untagged on the respective VLAN.

-Add To add the port to an available VLAN, select the VLAN from the list on the left, then select the desired Tagging option and click Add.
-The VLAN ID now ending with "T" or "U" will appear in the list on the right.
+Add To add the selected port to one of the available VLANs, select the desired VLAN from the left side of the screen, then select the desired Tagging option and click Add.
+The VLAN ID will appear on the right side with the appropriate prefix indicating a tagged or untagged port.

-Remove To remove the port from a VLAN, select the VLAN from the list on the right and click Remove.
-The VLAN ID will appear in the list on the left without the "T" or "U".
+Remove To remove the selected port from a VLAN, select the VLAN from the right side of the screen and click Remove.
+The VLAN ID appears on the left side of the screen without the "T" or "U" prefix.

-Tagging When you are adding a port to a VLAN, specify whether the port is Tagged (default) or Untagged.
+Tagging When you are adding a port to a VLAN, select the appropriate option to specify whether the port is Tagged (default) or Untagged.